kripi-png/ArtifactsForGenshinCenter/README.md

 - [ ] internationalization / i18n
   - perhaps store a ID for sets in the dataset, and have localizations bundled with the extension
 - [ ] notification system for updates

+## New features / suggestions in consideration
+- smaller artifacts slots & icons
+  - currently they are a bit larger than the planner's native material icons
+- use the [same checkmark](https://genshin-center.com/images/general/check.png) as the planner
+- less opacity when disabled, similar to the materials
+- drop down menu for stats
+- field for notes, shared between all artifacts, and displayed below the artifacts?
+- field for artifact level?
+- locked main stat for flower and plume
+- better explanation for import / export

 [![Chrome Web Store Users](https://img.shields.io/chrome-web-store/users/jleonalkkhbfeafkmfgofopiadjkalno?style=for-the-badge&logo=googlechrome&label=Chrome%20Users&color=orange)](https://chrome.google.com/webstore/detail/artifacts-for-genshin-cen/jleonalkkhbfeafkmfgofopiadjkalno)